 The Agency used PCT information as follows:

 EPA uses an average PCT for chronic dietary risk analysis.
 The average PCT figure for each existing use is derived by combining available Federal, State, and private market survey data for that use, averaging by year, averaging across all years, and rounding up to the nearest multiple of five.
 EPA uses a maximum PCT for acute dietary risk analysis.
-The maximum PCT figure is the single-maximum value reported overall from available Federal, State, and private market survey data on the existing use, across all years, and rounded up to the nearest multiple of five.
+The Start Printed Page 43306maximum PCT figure is the single-maximum value reported overall from available Federal, State, and private market survey data on the existing use, across all years, and rounded up to the nearest multiple of five.

 The Agency believes that the three conditions listed Unit III.C.1.iii. have been met.
 With respect to Condition 1 of Unit III.C.1.iii. , PCT estimates are derived from Federal and private market survey data, which are reliable and have a valid basis.
 The Agency is reasonably certain that the percentage of the food treated is not likely to be an underestimation.
 As to Conditions 2 and 3 of Unit III.C.1.iii., regional consumption information and consumption information for significant subpopulations is taken into account through EPA's computer-based model for evaluating the exposure of significant subpopulations including several regional groups.
 Use of this consumption information in EPA's risk assessment process ensures that EPA's exposure estimate does not understate exposure for any significant subpopulation group and allows the Agency to be reasonably certain that no regional population is exposed to residue levels higher than those estimated by the Agency.
 Other than the data available through national food consumption surveys, EPA does not have available information on the regional consumption of food to which 2,4-D may be applied in a particular area.